schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 ## The `title` element

 The first piece of metadata we will add to our webpages is the `title` tag.
 Seems like such a simple element, and it is, but while simple, it is critical to orient a user.
-The `title` uniquely identifies the current page in the browser's history, is the first piece of information read to users using screen readers; is the title shown to users in search results, when sharing on social media, and is crucial [for SEO](https://moz.com/learn/seo/title-tag)(search engine optimization).
+The `title` uniquely identifies the current page in the browser's history, is the first piece of information read to users using screen readers; is the title shown to users in search results, when sharing on social media, and is crucial [for search enmgine optimization](https://moz.com/learn/seo/title-tag)(SEO).

 With that said, keep the following guidelines in mind when writing your title:

 - Be concise when writing your titles and aim to keep the total character count at around 60.
 - Remember that document titles should make sense when read out of context.
+- Ensure that repeated content such as the company or website name is at the end of the title.

 > See the web content accessibility guidelines (WCAG) for more information on [providing descriptive titles for web pages](https://www.w3.org/WAI/WCAG22/Techniques/general/G88.html).